5 Reasons Why Seafood Should Feature in Your Life

 There are many rumours that seafood stocks are running low and fishing is damaging our waters and seabeds, but it is still possible to eat fish and care for the environment.
-The key is finding seafood that’s sustainably sourced from round the world.
+The key is finding seafood that’s sustainably sourced from around the world.
 Think tiger prawns from Indonesia that come from a natural ecosystem that’s providing work for locals and a stable income for the community, or perhaps crayfish from China, which were unintentionally were introduced by the Americans in the 1920s and 1930s and thrived.
-These are fished with minimal environmental impact from China’s lakes, by fisherman who are controlled with permits.
+These are fished with minimal environmental impact from China’s lakes, by the fishermen who are controlled with permits.
 It’s about being sensible and knowing where your food comes from.

 Improved Mental Wellbeing

 In a society where mental health issues are on the increase, eating seafood can help assist your mental wellbeing.
 Fish oils contain 2 types of omega 3 fatty acids – EPA and DHA to give them their shortened names – both of which have fantastic anti-inflammatory properties.
 They play critical roles in human development and its thought that these oils also help assist mild memory loss and depression.